egrish/sample-dotnet-worker-storage-queue/README.md

 kubectl get pods -n demo
 ```

 By default, for a ScaledObject a `pollingInterval` equals 30 seconds, and `cooldownPeriod` equals 300 seconds, meaning that the queue will be polled each 30 seconds and your active scaled object (job) would be stopped in 5 minutes, if there are no messages in the queue.
-In our fine-tuning we have set queueLength to 1, so the auto-autoscaling should be triggred on average for each queue message.
+In our fine-tuning we have set queueLength to 1, so the auto-scaling should be triggred on average for each queued message.
 Be default, the value is 5.

 Start watching the auto-scaling: